expedition! connects people around location-based educational quests. Currently in development.

 As dungeon masters for a rotating group of players, we have created storylines, designed and balanced dungeons and monsters, crafted props, and enjoyed many hours of structured improv.

-Doc Savage’s Intensive Mental Training is a word game we developed in the crossword style, that focuses its challenge around syllables rather than pure letter counts.
+Doc Savage’s Intensive Mental Training is a word game in the crossword style, that focuses its challenge around syllables rather than pure letter counts.
 At least one foreign language (Spanish) professor has used it in her classroom as a fun challenge to encourage growth in second-language learners.

 We attend roughly one large jugger tournament per year, and it has become our tradition to give a beer-themed gift to the other teams in attendance.
 For our first tournament, we brewed a special blood red beer (made with beets) named after the movie from whence Jugger originated (namely, “The Blood of Heroes”).
 At the second tournament we handed out laser-engraved pint glasses bearing the name and year of the tournament to other players.